UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    - Click **Availability set** on the **Create virtual machine** blade.
    - Select **Create new** on the **Change availability set** blade.
-   - Enter a name for the availability set and the number of fault domains and update domains, then click **OK**
+   - Enter a name for the availability set and the number of fault domains and update domains, then click **OK**.

    ![Create virtual machine > Settings](images/azs-browser-vm-settings-as.png)